Hanna-Barbera: Success with animated series (1957–1969)

 The partnership with Screen Gems would last until 1965 when Hanna and Barbera announced the sale of their studio to Taft Broadcasting.
 Taft's acquisition of Hanna-Barbera was delayed for a year by a lawsuit from Cohn's family, wife Joan Perry and sons John and Harrison Cohn, who felt the studio undervalued the Cohns' 18% share in when it was sold a few years previously.

 In 1966, Frankenstein Jr. and The Impossibles and Space Ghost debuted, and by December of that year the litigation had been settled, Taft finally acquired Hanna-Barbera for $12 million and folded the studio into its corporate structure in 1967 and 1968, becoming its distributor.
 Hanna and Barbera stayed on while Screen Gems retained licensing and distribution rights to their previous produced cartoons and trademarks to the characters into the 1970s and 1980s.

-Shazzan, The Banana Splits, Wacky Races, and its spin-offs (Dastardly and Muttley in Their Flying Machines and The Perils of Penelope Pitstop) and Cattanooga Cats followed from 1967 to 1969.
+Shazzan, The Banana Splits, Wacky Races, Dastardly and Muttley in Their Flying Machines, The Perils of Penelope Pitstop and Cattanooga Cats followed from 1967 to 1969.
 The studio's record and music label, Hanna-Barbera Records, was headed by Danny Hutton and distributed by Columbia.
 Children's records featuring its characters were released by Colpix.
 Hanna-Barbera teamed up with the National Catholic Office for Radio and Television to produce 26 half-hour animated films in 1970, which never materialized.